-2013 Stock Incentive Plan and Inducement Grants
+2023 Stock Incentive Plan and Inducement Grants

-In June 2013, our Board of Directors adopted and, in July 2013 our stockholders approved, the 2013 Stock Incentive Plan, or the 2013 Plan.
-The 2013 Plan became effective upon the closing of our initial public offering and provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards, restricted stock units, or RSUs, performance-based share units, or PSUs, and other stock-based awards to employees, non-employees and non-employee directors.
-Following the adoption of the 2013 Plan, we granted no further stock options or other awards under the 2007 Stock Incentive Plan, or the 2007 Plan.
-Any options or awards that were outstanding under the 2007 Plan at the time of adoption of the 2013 Plan continue to be governed by their terms.
+In June 2023, our stockholders approved the 2023 Stock Incentive Plan, or the 2023 Plan.
+The 2023 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units, or RSUs, performance-based share units, or PSUs, and other stock-based awards to employees, advisors, consultants and non-employee directors.

+Following the adoption of the 2023 Plan, we ceased granting equity awards under the 2013 Stock Incentive Plan, or the 2013 Plan.
+Any outstanding equity awards that were previously granted under the 2013 Plan continue to be governed by their terms.
+Following adoption of the 2013 Plan, we ceased granting equity awards under the 2007 Stock Incentive Plan, or the 2007 Plan.
+There are no outstanding equity awards under the 2007 Plan.

-In connection with the start of employment of our Chief Executive Officer, Chief Financial Officer and Chief Commercial Officer in 2022 and 2023, our board of directors granted each of them equity awards in the form of stock options, RSUs and PSUs, which awards were made outside our 2013 Stock Incentive Plan as inducements material to their respective entry into employment with us in accordance with Nasdaq Listing Rule 5635(c)(4).
+In connection with the start of employment of our Chief Executive Officer and Chief Financial Officer in 2022, and our Chief Commercial Officer in 2023, our board of directors granted each of them equity awards in the form of stock options, RSUs and

+PSUs, which awards were made outside our equity incentive plans as inducements material to their respective entry into employment with us in accordance with Nasdaq Listing Rule 5635(c)(4).

-As of March 31, 2023, the total number of shares reserved under the 2007 Plan, the 2013 Plan and the inducement grants described above was 14,374,996, and we had 6,369,723 shares available for future issuance under the 2013 Plan.
+As of June 30, 2023, the maximum number of shares reserved under the 2007 Plan, the 2013 Plan, the 2023 Plan and the inducement grants described above was 11,881,185, and we had 4,265,366 shares available for future issuance under the 2023 Plan.